bschlaman/chess/README.md

 1. Move serialization
 1. Legal move generation
 1. Make / Unmake

+During legal move generation, the first step is a pintest.
+We scan through the piece list starting at FirstSlider[OpponentColor] and end where pawns start in pos.
+I prefer to rewrite `COLOR-WHITE+16-color` as `16+color-WHITE`.

 ### My Current Perft Implementation
 Perft mode is run by calling my engine with the `-p` flag.
 When invoked, the following occurs: